amanzi/amanzi/test_suites/verification/flow/saturated/transient/butler_pod_2d/amanzi_butler_pod_2d.rst

 Capabilities Tested
 -------------------

-This transient two-dimensional flow problem - with a constant pumping rate in a heterogenous confined aquifer - tests the Amanzi flow process kernel.
-Capabilities tested include,
+This transient two-dimensional flow problem --- with a constant pumping rate in a heterogenous confined aquifer --- tests the Amanzi flow process kernel.
+Capabilities tested include:

   * transient flow field induced by constant pumping
   * flow/drawdown in heterogeneous medium (confined aquifer)
   * lateral variations in flow properties
   * statically refined (nonuniform) mesh

+For details on this test, see :ref:`about_butler_pod_2d`

 Background
 ----------